mervick/rhythmbox-telegram/README.md

 ## !!!
 Beta version, work in progress !!!

 Rhythmbox-Telegram is a versatile plugin designed to seamlessly integrate Telegram into the Rhythmbox music player, enhancing your music listening experience.
-This innovative plugin empowers users to transform their favorite Telegram channels and chats into dynamic playlists within Rhythmbox, offering a unified platform for both communication and music enjoyment.
+This innovative plugin empowers users to transform their favorite Telegram channels and chats into dynamic playlists within Rhythmbox, offering a platform for music enjoyment.

-## Key Features:
+## Key Features

 - **Telegram Integration**: Easily add Telegram channels and chats to Rhythmbox as playlists, consolidating your digital communication and music browsing in one convenient interface.